 Heart’s Desire is dedicated to the memory of Niamh’s father, Jack Parsons.
 ‘Daddy had a beautiful voice’, says Niamh, ‘and a great ear for a good song’.
 The album won Association for Independent Music (US) Celtic album of the year 2002.

 In September 2005, Niamh and Graham recorded a concert at the Fylde Folk Festival, in the UK, and released this as a live album, ‘Live at Fylde,’ which features many favourite of Niamh’s traditional songs, all on one album.
 It was an electric performance, beautifully captured by Alistair Russell.

-After a ten year absence, Niamh and Graham have returned with their new CD ‘Kind Providence’, released on their own label.
-A high quality album with mostly traditional songs, the album was very well received indeed, with Graham recording, editing, playing, singing backing vocals, mixing and mastering in his first major album production.
+Over the next few years, Niamh and Graham toured constantly and then in 2016, they produced another studio album, ‘Kind Providence’, released on their own label.
+A high quality album with mostly traditional songs, the album was very well received, with Graham recording, editing, playing, singing backing vocals, mixing and mastering in his first major album production.
 As Siobhan Long of the Irish Times says, Niamh is ‘the conduit, not the gatekeeper of a song.’

-Altogether this is a body of work that has proven Niamh Parsons to be one of the premier vocalists of her time, and certainly a keeper of the flame in Irish traditional song.
+Altogether with 9 albums, this is a body of work that has proven Niamh Parsons to be one of the premier vocalists of her time, and certainly a keeper of the flame in Irish traditional song.

 Lockdown in Ireland put a hiatus on Niamh’s touring, but she spent the time online teaching Masterclasses in traditional song, with students from all over the world.
 Niamh also spent time attending and hosting singing sessions online, including the Howth Singing Session and Góilín Singers Club.
 And as always, Niamh continued her research into songs, and history.